This guide was written by Daniel Sher, a clinical psychologist at a private practice and a locum therapist at the Western Cape Health Department .

 Visit your primary health care practitioner

 If you think your child has a sleep disorder, you should pay a visit to your GP or primary health care practitioner for a professional opinion.
-Although in this article we give you an in-depth overview of sleep disorders this information should not be used instead of a medical consultation.
+Although in this article we give you an in-depth overview of sleep disorders this information should not be used instead of medical consultation.

 Following a clinical interview and physical exam, your doctor will probably suggest one of the following: